utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/build-a-slack-bot.md

 <img src="https://assets.postman.com/postman-labs-docs/cloud-execution/make-slack-app-with-command.gif" alt="Create Slack app" fetchpriority="low" loading="lazy" />

 Next, enable webhooks so you can send messages to the Slack app from Postman Flows (you'll need to reinstall the app after you do this, as shown in the GIF).
-Pick a channel from Slack that you'll want to interact with it in from the drop-down.
+Select a channel from Slack that you'll want to interact with it in from the dropdown list.

 <img src="https://assets.postman.com/postman-labs-docs/cloud-execution/slack-app-enable-webhooks.gif" alt="Enable Slack webhooks" fetchpriority="low" loading="lazy" />